REALTORS® Confidence Index

 The REALTORS® Confidence Index is a key indicator of housing market strength based on a monthly survey sent to over 50,000 real estate practitioners.
 Practitioners are asked about their expectations for home sales, prices and market conditions.
 In addition, the "Questions of the Month," feature results of a timely aspect of the housing market.

-- With fewer new foreclosures, distressed properties accounted for six percent of sales, purchases for investment purposes made up 12 percent of sales, and cash sales accounted for 21 percent of sales.
+- With fewer new foreclosures, distressed properties accounted for seven percent of sales, purchases for investment purposes made up 15 percent of sales, and cash sales accounted for 21 percent of sales.

-- Lack of supply, appraisal delays due to a shortage of appraisers, and rising mortgage rates were the main concerns reported by REALTORS®.
+- Lack of supply and appraisal-related problems were the main issues reported by REALTORS®.